-1 Trash would be taken to a local landfill at a zero percent diversion rate.
+Trash would be taken to a local landfill at a zero percent diversion rate.
 All other construction debris would be taken to an appropriate facility listed on the City's Certified C&D Recycling Facility Directory.
 Facilities that process metals, concrete/asphalt, and wood all achieve a 100 percent diversion rate for these materials.
-Facilities that process mixed debris achieve a minimum 69 percent diversion rate, which was conservatively assumed for this project (City 2023; Appendix A).
+Facilities that process mixed debris achieve a minimum 65 percent diversion rate, which was conservatively assumed for this project (City 2023; Appendix A).

-For each material type, construction waste quantities are calculated based on: Three lbs of waste per building SF (e.g., 157,770 SF for residential uses x 3 lbs/SF = 473,310 lbs, or 237 tons); Total construction material required x 10 percent = anticipated quantity of construction waste generated (17.6 tons)
+For each material type, construction waste quantities are calculated based on: Three lbs of waste per building SF (e.g., 203,096 SF for the building x 3 lbs/SF = 609,288 lbs, or 306 tons); Total construction material required x 10 percent = anticipated quantity of construction waste generated (30.6 tons) Note that numbers may not total due to rounding.